AlleyCC/expense-tracker/README.md

  3.Install dependencies: All listed in package.json

- 4.input your FACEBOOK_ID and FACEBOOK_SECRET in .env.example file
+ 4.Input your FACEBOOK_ID and FACEBOOK_SECRET in .env file

  5.Import seed data
  ```